oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 A domain roll begins by restarting the domain's Administration Server and then proceeds to restart each Managed Server in the domain.

 If the job reports a failure, see
 [Debugging]({{< relref "/userguide/managing-domains/model-in-image/debugging.md" >}})
-for debugging advice.
+for advice.

 ##### Offline update sample

-For an offline update sample which adds data source, see the [Update 1 use case]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}) in the Model in Image sample.
+For an offline update sample which adds a data source, see the [Update 1 use case]({{< relref "/samples/simple/domains/model-in-image/update1.md" >}}) in the Model in Image sample.